Stay Informed on Corporate Sustainability

 Explore industry news, insights, and updates from the Aviation Industry Awards.

-The Shannon Airport Group wins Operational Excellence in Aviation Award at Aviation Industry Awards 2025
+daa wins Green Impact Award at Aviation Industry Awards 2025

-As we recall last year, The Shannon Airport Group won the Operational Excellence in Aviation Award at the Aviation Industry Awards 2025, setting a benchmark for customer-focused innovation and sustainable airport operations as the sector looks to 2026.
+daa's comprehensive sustainability programme won the Green Impact Award at the Aviation Industry Awards last year, setting a benchmark for environmental innovation in airport operations as the sector looks toward 2026.

 Discover What's Happening